plepe/weight-sort/README.md

 ```

 # SYNOPSIS
-arr = weightSort(input, [key])
+arr = weightSort(input, [options])

-Sort the input array by the key 'weight' or the key specified as second
+Sort the input array by the key 'weight' or as specified by the options.
-parameter.
 Returns the sorted array, the original array will not be changed.

 If there are several entries with the same weight, the original order will
 remain.

+Options:
+Can be either a string, which will define a different key or an object (array in PHP mode) with the following properties:
+* key: an alternative key by which to sort

 # Example
 ```js